JCSDA/jedi-docs/docs/working-practices/testing.rst

 development should be included with its associated tests.
 The tests should be reviewed as any other part of the system and any by-passing or relaxing of a test criterion should be fully justified and documented.
-You can find more details about adding a new test in the :doc:`Adding a New Test <../inside/testing/adding_a_test>` section.
+You can find more details about adding a new test in the :ref:`adding-a-test` section.

 As the software industry favored frequent and small modifications to the code (agile methodology) as a development approach, the need for frequent automated